Thursday, November 10, 2016

-Join fellow pastors for dinner and an opportunity to hear Dr. Steven Garber, author of Visions of Vocation, describe a seamless integration between our vocational and spiritual lives – a place “where heaven and earth meet.”
-Discover how to pray and preach about work to your congregation in ways that encourage them to see how much their professions matter to God.
+Join fellow pastors for dinner and an opportunity to hear Dr. Steven Garber, author of Visions of Vocation, describe a seamless integration between our vocational and our spiritual lives--a place “where heaven and earth meet.”
+Discover how to pray and preach about work to your congregation in ways that encourage them to see how much their profession matters to God.
 Be challenged to embrace the vision that all of life, including work, is meant to be holy.

 6:30 p.m. | Reception